webtorrent/webtorrent/docs/faq.md

 ## Is it possible to do live streaming with WebTorrent?

-WebTorrent cannot do live streaming out-of-the-box, because that's beyond the scope of a torrent client.
-However, you can build a live streaming solution on top of WebTorrent and torrent technology.
+WebTorrent cannot do live streaming out-of-the-box, however you can build a live streaming solution on top of WebTorrent.

 Torrents are immutable.
 That means that once a torrent file is created, it cannot be changed without changing the info hash.
+So, how could one get around this limitation?

-A naive approach would be this: The video producer could take every 10 seconds of live video and create a torrent from it.
-Viewers would follow this "feed" of torrent files (or info hashes) and download them sequentially.
-Thus, viewers would be around 10-20 seconds behind the live stream.
+A naive approach would be this: The content producer could take every 10 seconds of live content and create a torrent for it.
+Viewers would follow this "feed" of torrent files (or info hashes) and download the content sequentially.
+Streamers would be around 10-20 seconds behind the live stream.

 This approach can definitely be improved, though!
 Why not give that a shot yourself and share the code?